Health & Safety

 where will my child live?

 Our youngest sessions will live in our cabins.
 Our cabins are your home away from home!
 Air conditioned, spacious, with plenty of cubby space and hanging room.
 Our cabins house two bunks – one on each side with a shared bathroom.

-With a focus on creating communal space with central hang-out points, the Tent Village is a community of large tents which provides a unique space for our teen sessions complete with hammocks, twinkle lights, a fire-pit and more!
+With a focus on creating communal space with central hang-out points, the Tent Village is a community of large tents which provides a unique space for several of our teen sessions!
 See our Programs page for where we are planning to have each session live this summer.

 how are cabin placements made?